jonniespratley/jspratley/www/README.md

 #### Junior Developer @ EventReady
 _October 2008 - January 2009 (4 Months)_
-Worked with the lead Senior Developer architecting a re-creation of the companies current web application.
+Bug Tracking, Database Maintenance, Worked with a team of developers planing a new and improved web based management application.

-#### Shipping Department @ Deutsche Bank
-_October 2005 - June 2007 (1 Year 9 Months)_
-Received and stocked company supplies, maintained all product supplies throughout office.

-#### Server @ Red Robin
-_June 2005 - October 2006 (1 Year )_